Easy Vegan Carrot Zucchini Muffins

 - Add Dry Ingredients: Add the flour, baking powder, baking soda, cinnamon, nutmeg and salt and gently mix until “just combined”.
 Do not overmix the batter or the muffins will be tough.
 Gently mix in the walnuts and raisins if using.

-- Fill Liners and Bake: Fill the 12 muffin liners with the batter and sprinkle a few chopped walnuts on top if desired.
-Bake 18-20 minutes, or until a toothpick inserted into the middle of a muffin comes out clean.
+- Fill Liners and Bake: Spoon batter into the 12 muffin liners and sprinkle a few chopped walnuts on top of each if desired.
+Bake 18-20 minutes, or until a toothpick inserted into the middle of a muffin comes out clean and the tops are golden brown.
+Bake times may vary depending on your oven.

 - Cool: Remove muffins from the oven when done and let sit for at least 5 minutes in the pan before transferring to a wire rack to finish cooling.